-Our Financial Economics program in Pennsylvania provides an ideal environment for your education.
-At E-town, we strive to keep up with the latest changes in the industry and provide experiences for our students that best prepare them for professional life after graduation.
-When you study at E-town, you receive high-level classroom training, real-world application of your skills, and the ability to build strong connections with our professional network.
+Our Financial Economics program provides an ideal environment for your education.
+At Etown, we strive to keep up with the latest changes in the industry and provide experiences for our students that best prepare them for professional life after graduation.
+When you study at Etown, you receive high-level classroom training, real-world application of your skills, and the ability to build strong connections with our professional network.

-The curriculum for the Financial Economics major includes foundational courses in economics, finance, statistics, data and math, followed by upper level courses in economics and finance.
+The curriculum for the Financial Economics (B.S.) program includes foundational courses in economics, finance, statistics, data and math, followed by upper level courses in economics and finance.
 Here’s a sampling:

 - AC 101 - Introduction to Accounting

 - BA 320 - Introduction to Data Analytics in Business